binfalse/binfalse.de/software/browser-extensions/yourls-firefox-webextension/index.md

 Once it's clicked you will see a popup with some options to shorten the current page's URL:

-{% include image.html url="/assets/media/pics/2017/yourls-firefox/popup.png" img="/assets/media/pics/2017/yourls-firefox/popup.png" title="Through a popup window you can shorten the current URL.
+{% include image.html align="aligncenter" url="/assets/media/pics/2017/yourls-firefox/popup.png" img="/assets/media/pics/2017/yourls-firefox/popup.png" title="Through a popup window you can shorten the current URL.
 It shows the original (source) version and you may provide a keyword.
 A click on 'shorten' sends the job to your YOURLS server and shows you the resulting short URL in the lower text field.
 The result can be copied to the clipboard.
 Two more buttons provide quick access to the extension's settings page and the YOURLS admin interface." caption="Through a popup window you can shorten the current URL.
 It shows the original (source) version and you may provide a keyword.
 A click on 'shorten' sends the job to your YOURLS server and shows you the resulting short URL in the lower text field.
 The result can be copied to the clipboard.
 Two more buttons provide quick access to the extension's settings page and the YOURLS admin interface." %}

 The extension also adds an entry to the context menu.